Nurses’ Office: Covid-19 Protocols

 Testing If You Are Symptomatic

 Students and employees who experience Covid-like symptoms (fever or chills, cough, muscle or body aches, headache, sore throat, congestion or runny nose, nausea or diarrhea) should stay home and test.
-If you test positive after experiencing Covid-like symptoms, you should email any POSITIVE test results to the nurses.
+If your child tests POSITIVE for Covid, please notify their dean and the nurses’ office at nurses@saintannsny.org.
+Staff and faculty must email a photograph of the POSITIVE test to nurses@saintannsny.org.

 If you test negative, you should stay home from school and take a second rapid antigen test 24 hours after the first test.
 If both tests are negative AND you have been fever-free for 24 hours without the use of fever-reducing medication and have resolving symptoms, you may return to school.